All photos are from: nasjonalrassikringsgruppe.no

 Age: 29

-Goals: Understand safety risks, stay updated on alerts
+Goals: Understand safety risks, stay updated on news.

-Pain Points: Technical language, unclear signage or alerts
+Pain Points: Technical language, unclear safety risks for public.

 User Journeys